ramees-kr/packet-guide.com/projects/19_terraform_module_library/README.md

 - _Building a Terraform Module Library From Scratch_
 - _How Reusable Modules Saved Me Hours of DevOps Time_
-- _Why Every Infra Team Should Write Their Own Module Registry_
 - _Terraform Modules for Kubernetes: Best Practices and Patterns_
 - _Managing Kubernetes Deployments and Services with Reusable Terraform Modules_
 - _Creating a Terraform Module for cert-manager ClusterIssuers_

----

 ## 📦 Suggested Modules to Build